Black Jewfish: a new candidate for aquaculture in Northern Australia

 Summary

-Black Jewfish aquaculture is in early stages of development and three batches of juveniles have been produced at the Darwin Aquaculture Centre in the Northern Territory.
+Black Jewfish aquaculture is in the early stages of development, with three batches of juveniles successfully produced at the Darwin Aquaculture Centre (DAC) in the Northern Territory.

-1. What factors will be key in improving rearing procedures for black jewfish?
+1. What factors are critical to improving rearing procedures for Black Jewfish?

-To address these questions, the project team will undertake a series of trials to determine optimum growing procedures for black jewfish in aquaculture systems.
+To answer these questions, the project team will undertake a series of trials to determine optimum growing procedures for Black Jewfish in aquaculture systems.

-• Larval rearing trials which will focus on optimising nutrition, weaning and water quality procedures to increase survival.
+• Larval rearing trials focused on optimising nutrition, weaning, and water quality to improve survival rates.

-• Nursery trials will be focused on reducing cannibalism and handling stress.
+• Nursery trials aimed at reducing cannibalism and handling stress.

-• Broodstock trials will focus on animal handling for gonad assessment.
+• Broodstock focused on animal handling for gonad assessment.

-Furthermore, as hatchery produced fish reach harvest size they will be assessed for end-product quality and marketability.
-This will all contribute to the primary final objective of the project, to assess the feasibility of black jewfish for commercial aquaculture and to produce the first hatchery manual for production.
+As hatchery-produced fish reach harvest size, they will be assessed for end-product quality and marketability.
+This will contribute to the project’s primary objective: to assess the feasibility of Black Jewfish for commercial aquaculture and produce the first hatchery manual for production.

 Expected outcomes